civicmastery/Pacioli/CURRENCY_ARCHITECTURE.md

 ## License

-This currency architecture is part of the Numbers project and follows the same license.
+This currency architecture is part of the Pacioli project and follows the same license.